smike7/Terms-And-Conditions/README.md

 # Changes to This Terms and Conditions
 We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Terms and Conditions on this page.
 These changes are effective immediately after they are posted on this page.
 # Contact Us
-If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at: smike.ksa@gmail.com.
+If you have any questions or suggestions about our Terms and Conditions, do not hesitate to contact us at: Estaed-support@protonmail.ch